karthequian/Kubernetes/03_03 Breaking down the helloworld app/Readme.md

 ```

-### Create our deployment using yaml
+### Create our deployment using YAML

-If we were going to recreate our deployment and service as yaml's, they would look like the following:
+If we were going to recreate our deployment and service as YAMLs, they would look like the following:

 Deployment:
 ```